Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```bash
   ./platform/docker.build-local.sh
 ```
-This command will build all the commands from the DockerFile and configure our envirronment.
+This command will configure your project environment.
 It will create a local image that you will run when the platform is launch.

 ## Configuration of platform

 In order to launch the platform, you need to create a workspace and put the following elements :
-One tree.json file.
-This json file will configure the interface you want to control and the brockers you are going to use.
+<p>One tree.json file.
+This json file will configure the interface you want to control and the brockers you are going to use.</p>
-One docker-compose.yml that will deploy docker applications.
+<p>One docker-compose.yml that will deploy docker applications.</p>

 You can put the following json and docker-compose.yml

 ```json
 {